 My Introduction to Dis-ease

 In my mid-3o’s I found myself in a good place professionally.
 I was co-director of a very large agency and I was fully licensed as a counselor.
 I was respected among my peers.
 And then life changed.
 Exposure to black mold is likely what tipped the scales, and I was faced head-on with a debilitating illness.
 I did not work for an entire year and it took as long for me to be properly diagnosed.
-I was determined to solve the mystery no doctors could figure out and in 2000, I went on the internet, searching for answers.
+I was determined to solve the mystery no doctors could figure out and in 1999, I went on the internet, searching for answers.
 I found a pulmonary disease bulletin board/forum and within a few days I knew I had sarcoidosis.
-By the time I convinced my doctors to conduct the proper diagnostic tests, I was well into Stage IV or the disease including irreversible fibrosis of the lungs.
+By the time I convinced my doctors to conduct the proper diagnostic tests, I was well into Stage IV of the disease including irreversible fibrosis of the lungs.
 I was what is now referred to as one of the first “e-patients” going on the internet to find out medical information and diagnosis.
 That experience was an awakening for me and a true testimony to trusting my instincts.

 My Intuitive Voice Awakened

 The awakening led me to enormous respect for and belief in the power of the internet for garnering support and seeking answers.
 I was led into the field of telemental health (online therapy, telepsychology, cybertherapy) and I was one of the first crusaders and pioneers regarding therapeutic intervention via technology.
 I spoke, taught and wrote about the topic for the next 7 years and then co-founded the Online Therapy Institute with my colleague Kate Anthony.
 I was fiercely determined to spread the word because the internet saved my emotional and literal life.
 They even called me a “thought leader.”
 A few years ago I was interviewed about the process of patient engagement online and how the internet can be a positive tool for patients and clients.